- Part 1 – Do You Need to Hire At All?

 Think of it as a sales funnel.

-You want to get a good number of people in at the top of your funnel, and then filter and reduce them down through each stage to end up at the one new hire you’re looking for.
+You want to get a good number of people in at the top of your funnel, and then filter and reduce them down through each stage to end up with the one new hire you’re looking for.

-You’ve figured out already roughly what you want your new person to do, the skills and experience they might need and the type of role you’re looking to hire.
+You’ve already figured out roughly what you want your new person to do, the skills and experience they might need and the type of role you’re looking to hire.

 Before we jump in with crafting the perfect job post – one that gets attention and attracts the right candidates – take a brief moment to plan out your hiring process.
 We’ll go through each of these steps in more detail as you work through this guide.

 - How are you going to attract the right people to apply?

 - How do you want them to apply? (a message, an email or an application form – more on this shortly)